MediciNova (NASDAQ:MNOV) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of MediciNova (NASDAQ:MNOV – Get Rating) in a report issued on Saturday.
+StockNews.com started coverage on shares of MediciNova (NASDAQ:MNOV – Get Rating) in a research note issued to investors on Sunday morning.
 The brokerage issued a hold rating on the biopharmaceutical company’s stock.

-Separately, B. Riley cut their price objective on shares of MediciNova from $11.00 to $6.00 in a report on Monday, January 24th.
+Separately, B. Riley reduced their price target on shares of MediciNova from $11.00 to $6.00 in a research report on Monday, January 24th.

 MediciNova Company Profile (Get Rating)